1. Purchasing Procedures

 (E) No purchase agreement may be entered into with any person, firm or corporation in default to the City.

 (F) City Council Review.
 Every purchase agreement in an amount that exceeds seventy-five thousand dollars ($75,000) in one fiscal year, regardless of form, shall be presented to City Council so that Council may approve the authorized expenditure.
 However, the purchase of utilities, postage, or employee service need not be approved by express action, but shall be conswidered an authorized expenditure if the budget appropriation has been approved.

 (G) City Attorney Review.
-Every purchase agreement, excluding purchase orders, shall be submitted to the City Attorney and approved as to legal form and content before it is executed.
+Every purchase agreement, shall be approved as to legal form by the City Attorney before it is executed.
 This subsection shall not apply to an individual agreement of employement with an employee or officer of the City.

 15-1-3: PROHIBITION OF FINANCIAL INTEREST: (2138 3692) Every officer and employee of the City is expressly prohibited from knowingly:

 A. Seeking or accepting any personal gift or money rebate, directly or indirectly, from any person, company, firm or corporation in connection with a purchase agreement;

 B. Underestimating or exaggerating requirements to a prospective bidder for the purpose of influencing bids;